 This list includes athletes, delegation members, the press and even volunteers, updated on the games' official website to ensure greater transparency in this type of activity.

-Furthermore, cleaning and maintenance companies were hired to avoid any kind of problem between competitions.
+In addition, cleaning and conservation companies were hired to avoid any type of problem between the competitions.

 The biggest change for this edition is at the time of awarding medals.
 Instead of the traditional model, where the medal was placed on the winning athlete, this year the victors will take the prize themselves, to avoid human contact.